-- 20 These fee ranges cover the basic core work needed to comply with the new approach in the Code and represent the lowest minimum additional fee that may be needed.
-They do not cover any additional work an auditor will need to undertake where individual risks or specific weaknesses are identified in relation to a body's value for money arrangements, which need to be reviewed and reported. - 21 The fee ranges are estimates in advance of firms' completion of work under the new Code.
-These estimates will be reviewed subsequently, taking account of the impact of Covid-19 for both audited bodies and auditors.
-This information will provide a better basis for estimating the ongoing impact of the new work and the potential to propose national variations following further research. - 22 Factors that may affect the level of additional fee required at an individual body are set out at Appendix 1. - 23 Further discussion between an opted-body and the appointed auditor should establish the additional fee required for each body.
+- 21 These fee ranges cover the basic core work needed for the VFM commentary and represent the lowest minimum additional fee that may be needed.
+They do not cover any additional work an auditor will need to undertake where individual risks or specific weaknesses are identified in relation to a body's value for money arrangements, which need to be reviewed and reported. - 22 Factors that may affect the level of additional fee required at an individual body are set out at Appendix 1. - 23 Further discussion between an opted-body and the appointed auditor should establish the additional fee required for each body. - 24 We will review the fee ranges and the fee variations requested by auditors following completion of the 2021/22 audits.
+We aim to consolidate the additional fees needed into a future fee scale once we have sufficiently reliable information to do so.